sav-che/TL-2/README.md

 ## Tips

-- To quickly search through page names (= author names), first type `file:` in the search bar.
+- To quickly find and open an author page, press `Ctrl+O` or `Cmd+O` and start typing the person's name.
+To search through page titles, first type `file:` in the search bar.
 To do so for publication numbers and titles, type `section:`.

 - To use regular expressions in the search, put your query between slashes, e.g. `/Charko[vw]/`